 Disclaimer: I am not a medical professional and none of my comments or responses should be taken as medical advice.
 If you need medical advice, please contact a medical professional.
 If you are having a medical or mental health emergency, please call 911 or seek medical assistance.

-Disclaimer 2: I am not an attorney nor are any of my comments intended as legal advice.
+Disclaimer 2: I am not an attorney nor are any of my comments intended as, nor should they be construed to be, legal advice.
 If you are having legal issues, please contact a legal expert.

 A bit about myself.
 I suffer Bipolar Depression, Type I. I thought I would get that out-of-the-way first (well, after the disclaimers).
 I also do a lot of genealogy research, a mix of my own and helping out friends and family.
 There are many blogs about genealogy and many about mental health/illness, but few they cover both.
 I will go into more detail in future posts.
 I chose the other topics because they interest me.